Step 1: Complete the Free Application for Federal Student Aid (FAFSA)

 - Loan Repayment/Forgiveness/Scholarship and Other Programs Database

-If you need loans to cover additional costs, consider borrowing federal student loans.
-The Direct Unsubsidized Loan and the Direct PLUS Loan are federal loans.
+If you need loans to cover your costs, consider borrowing federal student loans.
+The Direct Unsubsidized Loan and the Direct PLUS Loan (for graduate/professional students) are federal loans.
 These are both unsubsidized loans, meaning the borrower is responsible for the interest that accrues on the loans; however, they have some of the best terms and conditions.
 Note: Applying for a loan requires completing a Master Promissory Note (MPN).
 This is separate from the FAFSA.

 Step 4: Receive Your Aid Offer